seantrue/Yapocis/doc/intro.rst

   * NVidia  & Cuda
   * Everybody else & OpenCL

-I have the usual complement (meaning, too many) of computers.
+I have the usual complement (meaning, too many) of computers, which would certainly make cluster-based computing worth considering.
 But images are large, image movement is a bottleneck, and the computers are usually doing something else.

 Multi-core multi-processing is more efficient, but image processing really looks like SIMD (single-instruction, multiple-data stream computing), and that is not a strength for message-passing type architectures.